This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Note that because bottles can’t be left out for too long, as per my comments above, lots of these tips are about keeping just the water warm (not the whole milk bottle), so that when you wake up all you need to do is mix the formula in!
 Unfortunately these only work with formula and not breastmilk.
 If you do feed your baby expressed breastmilk, I would highly encourage you to see if your baby likes colder milk too.

 1) Water Kettle that keeps Water at the Right Temperature

 Can you believe there are kettles that keep the water at a constant temperature??
 These are perfect for the water for the bottles: you can leave the kettle on the whole night and, not matter what time baby wakes up, the water will be already ready at the perfect temperature to be mixed with the formula.

 The Baby Formula Water Kettle below only takes 30s for the water to reach the desired temperature, so you could even use it during the day to prepare a bottle in record time.
+This is definitely the fastest way to warm a bottle!
 It has a capacity of 1.2L and turns off automatically when it runs out of water.